What Is Intensive Care?

 Respiratory therapists help with breathing problems.

-Physical therapists help patients improve strength and flexibility.
+Physical therapists help improve strength and flexibility.

 Dietitians give advice about special eating concerns and nutrition.